These Numbers Show Favorable Signs for Advance Auto Parts Inc. (AAP)

 Sponsored

-The stock witnessed a -17.70% gain in the last 1 month and extending the period to 3 months gives it a -19.22%, and is -3.38% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.26% over the week and 2.86% over the month.
+The stock witnessed a -12.64% gain in the last 1 month and extending the period to 3 months gives it a -16.88%, and is 9.73% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.13% over the week and 2.63% over the month.

 Advance Auto Parts Inc. (AAP) Top Institutional Holders